 The UDCs recommend that the Commission should order that to submit an ESP List, or to submit DASRs for those accounts, an ESP must (1) have in effect a valid ESP/UDC Service Agreement as of September 20, 2001, and (2) ESPs serving small customers must have in effect as of September 20, 2001 valid Commission registration as required by law.

 AReM concurs with this recommendation of the UDCs as they comply with the Four Principles enunciated above.
-However, it would perhaps be more appropriate to have the title of this section read, “ESP Eligibility to Submit DASRs.”
+However, it would be more appropriate to have the title of this section read, “ESP Eligibility to Submit DASRs.”

 3. No Third Party Verification Allowed After September 20